yonkshi/SPAIR_pytorch/README.md

 # Work in progress
-Network is not fully working yet.
+Network is not fully working yet

 # SPAIR_pytorch
 Pytorch implementation of [Spatially Invariant Unsupervised Object Detection with VAE](https://research.fb.com/wp-content/uploads/2018/12/Spatially-Invariant-Unsupervised-Object-Detection-with-Convolutional-Neural-Networks.pdf?)

 Additional information can be found at [supplementary paper](http://e2crawfo.github.io/pdfs/aaai_2019_supplementary.pdf)

+Implementation based on the original tensorflow implementation by Eric Crawford: https://github.com/e2crawfo/auto_yolo (Special thanks to Eric for patientialy explaining the details of his implementation)

 # dependencies

 * Numpy
 * Pytorch 1.0+
 * Python 3.5+
+* TensorboardX

 # Hyperparameters
 `spair/config.py` contains hyperparameters used in the model with comments.